knvaughn/auto-annotated-portfolio/content/pages/index.md

     title: 'I’m Kristin, a product-focused Software Engineer.'
     subtitle: >-
-      At DealerOn I lead the Front-End development pod, build components for an internal web component library, and contribute to multiple Retailing and Personalization projects.
+      At DealerOn I lead the Front-End development pod, build components for an internal web component library, and contribute to multiple consumer-facing Retailing and Personalization projects.
     styles:
       self:
         height: auto